 - Add the cauliflower to a medium saucepan and cold water to cover.
 Cover the saucepan, bring to a boil, and then turn the heat down to simmer until the cauliflower is soft but not mushy, about 8 minutes.
 Drain well.

 - Meanwhile, crisp the bacon.
 Add the butter to a small to medium-sized skillet over medium heat.
 Add the turkey bacon and cook until browned, about 5 minutes, stirring occasionally.
 Set aside.

-- Add the cauliflower, cream cheese, half & half, onion powder, garlic powder, salt, and black pepper to a blender or food processor and puree until smooth.
-Stir in ¾ of the bacon and ½ of the cheddar.
+- Add the cauliflower, cream cheese, heavy cream, onion powder, salt and black pepper to a food process and puree until smooth.
+Stir in 3/4 of the bacon and 1/2 of the cheddar.
 Spoon the mixture into the gratin dish.

 - Sprinkle the scallion on top and serve.

 - Net Carbs: 4g per serving

 - To Make This Ahead: Complete steps 1 through 4.
 Store covered in the fridge for up to 4 days before sprinkling the remaining bacon and the cheese on top and baking.